 Reclaim Your Self-Worth By Doing

-To reclaim your sense of self-worth, there is no quick-fix.
-To regain your sense of self-worth, engage in life by opening your heart and inviting several things in that intrigue you.
 Don’t get caught up by tactics where others claim that their way is the ONLY way.
 Be compassionate and listen to your heart.
 Be persistent.
-To reclaim your self-worth, it takes self-reflection, compassion, and action.
+To reclaim your self-worth, it takes self-reflection, self-compassion, and action.
 With these aspects, you can reclaim your sense of self-worth.